Pennsylvania Department of Health

 Name: A0101 - Component: 01 - Tag: 0345

-Based on observation, document review and interview, it was determined the facility failed to maintain fire alarm system components in operable condition, affecting the entire facility.
+Based on documentation review and interview, it was determined the facility failed to ensure fire alarm systems, such as smoke detection devices, were maintained and tested as required, affecting the entire component.

 Findings include:

-Exit Interview with the Facility Administrator on March 27, 2023, at 11:30 a.m., confirmed the fire alarm system displayed a deficient condition.
+Exit Interview with the Administrator on February 25, 2025, at 11:30 a.m., confirmed the documentation was unavailable.

-1. This deficiency will be corrected as it pertains to the individual by:
+1. This deficiency will be corrected as it relates to the individual by requesting that building ownership complete and provide documentation of the smoke detectors sensitivity test.

 28 Pa.
 Code § 569.2 STANDARD Sprinkler System - Maintenance and Testing:State only Deficiency.